5 ways to deliver effective sensory research (without blowing the budget)

 Is it more important to have the control and technical specificity of a sensory test or will the business case benefit from testing a product in a real-life consumer home or product clinic?
 PLAY works with clients to identify the best solution and, with the largest sensory testing facility in Australia, can provide fast turnarounds with greater cost efficiencies.

-4. Leverage design sprints.
+4. Leverage innovation sprints.

 5. Involve stakeholders early on.